 You can apply for a Tier 4 (General) student visa to study in the UK if you’re 16 or over and you have not previously studied in the UK for 2 years below degree level.

-You can only apply for courses at (NQF) Level 4 or above – that means Foundation Degrees, Bachelor Degrees and Higher National Certificate (HNC) / Higher National Diploma (HND) programmes.
+You can only apply for courses at (RQF) Level 3 or above – that means Level 3 Diplomas; International Foundation Programmes; Higher National Certificate (HNC) / Higher National Diploma (HND) programmes; Foundation Degrees; and Bachelor Degrees.

 To apply for your visa you will need a Confirmation of Acceptance for Studies (CAS) number, which we will give you once you have been accepted onto your course and you have paid your deposit.
 Detailed information on the process will be provided in our offer letter to you.